bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 When you update your API connections to use OAuth instead of legacy basic authentication, you will need to do the following:

 * Create an API account appropriate to your use case.
 Keeping in mind the API endpoints your connections use, create either a store API account or an app API account per the preceding instructions.
-Configure the account with the correct scopes for the work your use case does.
-We recommend adhering to industry standard security practices; provision the API account with the minimum scope that your application requires.
+Configure the account with the correct OAuth scopes for your use case.
+We recommend adhering to industry standard security practices; add only the essential scopes that your application requires.
+If you're using an app API account, you can always modify the scope later.
 * If you use one of our [client libraries](/tools-resources), consult the library’s documentation for establishing an optimal OAuth configuration.
 * After you create your connection, update your connection parameters as follows:
   * Use `https://api.bigcommerce.com` as the gateway URL instead of the BigCommerce store’s secure hostname.
 For example, route requests that formerly went to `https://store-abc123.mybigcommerce.com/api/v2/orders/123` or `https://my-custom-store-domain.com/api/v2/orders/123` to `https://api.bigcommerce.com/stores/{{store_hash}}/v2/orders/123`.